itsadityasai/MoneyBat/README.md

 &emsp;&emsp;AddMoney.bat ----> Add money to your budget.

+&emsp;&emsp;Returned.bat ----> Logs the return of previously lent money in Lent.log

 &emsp; <h3> Logs </h3>

-&emsp;&emsp; Spent.log ----> A log of all your spendings
+&emsp;&emsp;Spent.log ----> A log of all your spendings

-&emsp;&emsp; Lent.log ----> Log of lent money
+&emsp;&emsp;Lent.log ----> Log of lent money & returned money

-&emsp;&emsp; Owed.log ----> Log of owed money
+&emsp;&emsp;Owed.log ----> Log of owed money

-&emsp;&emsp; Added.log ----> Log of added money
+&emsp;&emsp;Added.log ----> Log of added money

-&emsp;&emsp; All.log ----> Log of everything
+&emsp;&emsp;All.log ----> Log of everything

 &emsp; <h3> Other </h3>

-&emsp;&emsp; README.md ---> Somewhat an instruction booklet, contains details about the project
+&emsp;&emsp;README.md ---> Somewhat an instruction booklet, contains details about the project

-&emsp;&emsp; .gitignore ---> Files to be ignored while pushing git updates..
+&emsp;&emsp;.gitignore ---> Files to be ignored while pushing git updates..
 Used to prevent upload of confidential files (By Mate0xz)

-&emsp;&emsp; .git ---> Present if you cloned the repository.
+&emsp;&emsp;.git ---> Present if you cloned the repository.
 Used by git to manage commits, push and pull code, etc.

-&emsp;&emsp; Wallet ----> Mostly so that MoneyBat can keep track of your budget.
+&emsp;&emsp;Wallet ----> Mostly so that MoneyBat can keep track of your budget.
 Your remaining budget is logged in Spent.log anyway.
 This stores your budget.

 -----